bata24/gef/README.md

 - `smart-memory-dump`: dumps all regions of the memory to each file.
     - ![](images/smart-memory-dump.png)
 - `load-file`: loads the file into memory.
-- `search-cfi-gadgets`: searches CFI-valid (for CET IBT) and controllable generally gadgets from executable area.
+- `search-cfi-gadgets`: searches for CFI-valid (for CET IBT) and controllable generally gadgets in the executable area.
     - ![](images/search-cfi-gadgets.png)
-- `symbols`: lists up all symbols with coloring.
+- `symbols`: lists all symbols with coloring.
     - ![](images/symbols.png)
-- `types`: lists up all types with compaction.
+- `types`: lists all types with compaction.
     - ![](images/types.png)
 - `dt`: makes it easier to use `ptype /ox TYPE` and `p ((TYPE*) ADDRESS)[0]`.
     - ![](images/dt.png)